 If Install.exe is located in a subfolder of C:\Windows, the security rating is 71% dangerous.
 The file size is 1,272,371 bytes (50% of all occurrences) or 2,697,216 bytes.
 The Install.exe file is an unknown file in the Windows folder.
 The program has no visible window.
 The file is not a Windows core file.
 Install.exe is able to record keyboard and mouse inputs, hide itself and monitor applications.

 If Install.exe is located in a subfolder of C:\Windows\System32\drivers, the security rating is 72% dangerous.
 The file size is 1,272,371 bytes.

 If Install.exe is located in the C:\Windows\System32 folder, the security rating is 100% dangerous.
 The file size is 343,173 bytes.

 External information from Paul Collins:

-Important: Some malware also uses the file name Install.exe, for example Trojan:Win32/Comronki!rts or Adware:Win32/Gratisware (detected by Microsoft), and Adware.2Search or Downloader (detected by Symantec).
+Important: Some malware camouflages itself as Install.exe, particularly when located in the C:\Windows or C:\Windows\System32 folder, for example Trojan:Win32/Comronki!rts (detected by Microsoft), and Adware.2Search or Downloader (detected by Symantec).
 Therefore, you should check the Install.exe process on your PC to see if it is a threat.
 If External Installer has changed your browser's search engine and start page, you can recover your browser's default settings as follows:Reset default browser settings for Internet-Explorer ▾

 A clean and tidy computer is the key requirement for avoiding problems with Install.
 This means running a scan for malware, cleaning your hard drive using cleanmgr and sfc /scannow, uninstalling programs that you no longer need, checking for Autostart programs (using msconfig) and enabling Windows' Automatic Update.
 Always remember to perform periodic backups, or at least to set restore points.